The Bar Exam is a critical professional exam that law school graduates must pass before practicing law.

 Bar Exam administrations vary by state.
 The New York State Bar Exam is administered twice a year, on the last Tuesday and Wednesday of February and July.

-J.D. from Yale Law School.
+J.D. from Harvard Law School.